dilshankarunarathne/docker-notes/README.md

 `FROM` keyword specifies the base image.
 We can either start from a linux image and install node on top of it. `FROM linux/node` or we can start with a node image.
-This node image is already built on a linux image
+This node image is already built on a linux image.